skythelimitdt/natural-disaster-insights/README.md

 - References for any code used that is not your own

-__OPTIONAL: add user-driven interaction, either before or after the ETL process. e.g.:__
+*OPTIONAL: add user-driven interaction, either before or after the ETL process. e.g.:*
-- BEFORE: provide a menu of options for the user to narrow the range of data being extracted from a data source (e.g. API or CSV file, where fields are known in advance).
+*- BEFORE: provide a menu of options for the user to narrow the range of data being extracted from a data source (e.g. API or CSV file, where fields are known in advance).*
-- AFTER: Once the data is stored in the database, add user capability to extract filtered data from the database prior to loading it in a Pandas DataFrame or a JSON output from a Flask API.
+*- AFTER: Once the data is stored in the database, add user capability to extract filtered data from the database prior to loading it in a Pandas DataFrame or a JSON output from a Flask API.*